- Daily & Weekly newsletters

 Prisoners with coronavirus whose condition does not require a trip to hospital are currently being transferred to the medical unit at Bruges prison, where 11 of the 25 available beds are occupied.
 In order to prepare for a possible increase in the number of cases in prisons, it is proposed that a disused hospital in Vilvoorde be repurposed.
 The Belgian army is ready to lend a hand to get the facility ready.

 Prison visits are allowed again.
-Inmates have been unable to see relatives since 13 March, after a first case of coronavirus in Mons prison was recorded the previous day.
-The loss of contact has led to riots in some prisons and prompted authorities to offer free telephone minutes and videoconferencing capabilities to detainees.
+Inmates had been unable to see relatives for several weeks, after a first case of coronavirus in Mons prison was recorded the previous day.
+The loss of contact led to riots in some prisons and prompted authorities to offer free telephone minutes and videoconferencing capabilities to detainees.
 Work is under way to determine how prison visits can be arranged safely, with reduced visiting times, plexiglass screens and no mixing up of inmates from different wards.

 Robotics company ZoraBots in Ostend is sending out its James robot to rest homes in Belgium free of charge during the outbreak of the virus.
 All ZoraBots are small humanoid designs and can roll in and out of residents’ rooms.
 The James will specifically ask residents if they would like to make a video call to their loved ones.
 It’s voice activated, so the elderly residents – the most vulnerable to the virus – do not have to touch any screens or buttons.
 The City of Brussels has opened a phone line for senior citizens in need: 0800 35 550.

-Saint-Josse municipal swimming pool is opening its changing facilities for an hour in the morning (9.00-10.00) for homeless people to wash.
-Tuesdays and Wednesdays are reserved for men, Thursdays and Fridays for women only.
-Etterbeek, Anderlecht, Forest and Saint-Gilles have each requisitioned a hotel to provide accommodation for the homeless.
+Etterbeek, Anderlecht, Forest and Saint-Gilles requisitioned hotels to provide accommodation for the homeless.
 The Brussels government has made an extra €4 million available to support the homeless during the coronavirus crisis.
 Doctors Without Borders has opened a triage and accommodation facility at Tour & Taxis for vulnerable people.
-The facility will have 50 beds, expandable to 150 if necessary, and will be jointly run with the Samusocial and the Citizen Support Platform for Refugees.
+The facility has 50 beds, expandable to 150 if necessary, and will be jointly run with the Samusocial and the Citizen Support Platform for Refugees.
 This project aims to enable homeless people and migrants who think they are infected with coronavirus to self-isolate and receive medical attention.

 Health institute Sciensano is appealing for volunteers to take a survey on how the coronavirus restrictions are affecting your physical and mental health.
 Meanwhile, Brussels mental health professionals have set up a helpline to listen to residents' worries and point them in the direction of further help.
 The number is 025 01 01 27, or see www.lbfsm.be